RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab3.1_featureupdate.md

 <br>

 The profile page will round robin between versions 1 and 2.
 Refresh a couple of times, and you'll notice that sometimes the page loads really slowly.

-Let's use Istio to debug the problem.
+## Next, we will use the Service Mesh to debug the problem.

 <br>